 - agreeing the list of priorities to be discussed at the priority setting workshop

 - publicising and helping to recruit to the priority setting workshop

 - supplying the PSP’s working spreadsheet of uncertainties and the prioritised list of all uncertainties from the priority setting workshop to the JLA for publication on the JLA website, with information about the numbers and types of people who responded to surveys and came to the workshop

 - publicising the final top 10 uncertainties to the research community

 - developing research questions from the agreed priorities and working with research funders where necessary to provide any extra information they need.

+The PSP will rely on the Steering Group to advise on appropriate language, methods and inclusive engagement strategies to reach a diverse range of patients, carers and clinicians.
 Steering Group members should be prepared to approach and utilise their established contacts and networks to help promote the work of the PSP.
 They will be individuals who are able to listen to, respect and incorporate different perspectives into the process.
 They will be committed to the principle of shared priority setting as well as the values of fairness and transparency.
 These values underpin the culture of the JLA priority setting process and are embedded in the JLA Adviser’s approach.
-You can see more information about what is expected of a Steering Group in the Steering Group Terms of Reference document in the Templates and useful documents section.
+You can see more information about what is expected of a Steering Group in the Steering Group Terms of Reference document in the Templates and useful documents section of the JLA website.